 This field is used when the maximum log file size is specified.
-Once the maximum size of the log file is reached, a backup of the log file is created.
-The filename of these backup files is the log file name extended with a number.
-The log files are stored in the same folder as specified by the log file location.
+After the maximum size of the log file is reached, a backup of the log file is created.
+This process is repeated until the maximum number of backup files is reached.
+When reaching this maximum number, the oldest backup is deleted.